rishic3/asst3/writeup.md

 --------------------------------------------------------------------------
 ```

-## second approach
+### Second Approach

-The next step is fairly clear; we want to avoid the inefficient pixels x circles comparisons.
-The provided `circleBoxTest.cu_inl` is an implication that we can do some pre-filtering to try to restrict the groups that any given pixel (thread) needs to look at when checking whether that circle contributes.
+Given the helpful hints in the README, our next step was fairly clear: we wanted to avoid the inefficient `pixels x circles` comparisons, and we wanted parallelism across circles.
+Some threads are checking circles that are nowhere near their pixel, so we could be smarter about which circles to check.
+The provided `circleBoxTest.cu_inl` is an implication that we can do some pre-filtering to try to restrict the groups that any given thread needs to look at when checking whether that circle contributes to their pixel.

-At the moment, the filtering is done at a 'per-pixel granularity', so to speak.
-What we could do instead is increase the granularity to each block.
-Each block can do an initial filtration — e.g., the block cooperatively filters the list into just the overlapping circles for the given block — and then proceeds into the same thread-per-pixel kernel, but now each pixels has a much smaller sub-list in its consideration set.
+Our high-level thought was that, since we have a nice static assignment of thread blocks to pixel blocks, each block can do an initial filtration — e.g., the block cooperatively filters the list into just the overlapping circles for the given block — and then proceeds into the same thread-per-pixel kernel, but now each pixel has a (hopefully much smaller) sub-list in its consideration set when doing the shading.

-My idea here is to compute the bounding box of the block, and in the prefiltering stage, each thread will handle a subset of the circles and check the overlap with the block.
-Any overlapping circles will be added to a candidate list in shared memory.
-As a result, we only need to iterate over the (hopefully much smaller) candidate list in the shading loop.
+For cooperation, each thread would handle a subset of the circles and check the overlap with the block.
+Any overlapping circles would be added to a candidate list in shared memory.

-Below, I am anticipating that the candidate circles could exceed the shared memory size in rare cases.
-As a naive fallback, I've added an overflow flag that will fallback to the slower loop that iterates over all circles.
+While implementing this, we realized that the number of candidate circles could exceed shared memory size.
+As a simple fallback, we added an overflow flag that would force the kernel to fall back to our slower first approach that iterates over all circles.

 ```cpp
 template<SceneName scene>